Faculty & Staff

 She has more than 10 years of counseling and advising with additional experience in business, art, music, and writing.
 She is a published author of professional literature in her field.
 Len’Mana is also an ordained human-rights minister, a teacher at the University of Ascension Science and The Physics of Rebellion, an accomplished artist, a member of the Bright and Morning Star 50-voice choir, and plays the harmonium, tambura, piano, flute, and piccolo.

 AvaJaCyone has studied a variety of educational theories, and shares a holistic and positive approach to working with children.
 She brings her college education in psychology, health science, and human development, along with her experience as a mother of five, into our educational programs.
-AvaJaCyone has an intuitive gift for working with young ages and brings a stabilizing presence to their daily routines.
-She has training in special education and working as a teaching assistant for various ages.
+She has previous training in special education and working as a teaching assistant with different age groups.
+AvaJaCyone has an intuitive gift for working with various ages and brings a stabilizing presence and joyful caring spirit to their daily routines.

 AvaJaCyone also brings a wealth of management experience to our school team and is a natural unifier of teachers and students.
-She is also a counselor for the older students, and works closely with the home teams to ensure stability and consistency in the early childhood programs.
+She is also a counselor for the older students, and works devotedly to ensure stability and facilitate consistent communication between the home and the school.

 AvaJaCyone is an ordained human-rights minister, a teacher in the University of Ascension Science and the Physics of Rebellion, a counselor, and a Global Change Musician singer/songwriter

-Coordinator of Secondary Programs, Teacher for High School and Elementary levels
+Administrative Coordinator of High School/Jr H. Programs, Teacher for High School, Elementary, and Early Childhood levels

 University of Hawaii